Aabrekkenibba-2.jpg

 the most adventurous hiking valley in Norway

-Norwegians are known to hike in the mountains, and for good reason.
+Norwegians are known as avid hikers, and for good reason.
 Do you want to experience the beautiful Norwegian nature from above?
-We made a guide of all the best trails in the valley.
+We made a short guide of all the best trails in the valley.
 Have a look!

 Briksdalen